coyotewind/blue-velvet/README.md

 ### What I Learned:

 - More complex JavaScript functions with math.
--

 ### What I am Proud Of:

-- Made some advanced function for caluclating things like square root and inverse operations
+- Made some advanced functions for caluclating things like square root and inverse operations.

 ### How I Would Uplevel It: